 Official Statement on Novel Coronavirus

-Travel to Georgia remains safe and the country is in the Green, low-risk zone for the spread of coronavirus.
+Travel to Georgia is in the low-risk zone for the spread of coronavirus.
 There are currently no confirmed cases in Georgia or of Georgian citizens abroad, and the risk to the public is low.
 The government is monitoring the situation closely and will continue to actively work with the World Health Organization (WHO) and the international community.

 The Government of Georgia, including the Ministry of Internally Displaces Persons from the Occupied Territories, Labor, Health and Social Affairs and the National Center for Disease Control and Public Health are taking measures to prevent the spread of coronavirus.

-With this, passengers travelling from China to Georgia are being examined for a new strain of the coronavirus that originates in the Chinese city of Wuhan.
-Georgian doctors are monitoring passengers as well as providing them with useful information on the symptoms of the virus upon arrival.
+With this, there is a screening procedures for passengers travelling from China to Georgia.
+Georgian public health workers are monitoring passengers as well as providing them with useful information on the symptoms of the virus upon arrival.
 Herewith, the government has issued clinical guidance for the detection and diagnosis of novel coronavirus.
 Special brochures elaborated with the World Health Organization (WHO) are translated into three languages to be distributed for incoming tourists, especially from China.

-The novel coronavirus is most commonly spread from an infected person to others through the air by coughing and sneezing.
-Its symptoms may include:
+If you traveled to People’s Republic of China and experience following symptoms within last 2 weeks:

 fever

 cough